 When you start with the 3rd module, the Master Thesis, you need to sign up at the examination office.
 Please note: the thesis must be completed and submitted within a maximum of 6 months after you have signed up for this 3rd module.
 The oral colloquium is held within 12 weeks after thesis submission.
 (See § 21 Module Master Thesis of the Examination Regulations for more details.)

-Before you start with the Literature Seminar
+IMPORTANT: Before you start with the Literature Seminar

 The Literature Seminar is the first step of the research part of your master studies.
 Following that, you continue with the Project Work and finally your Master Thesis.
 Carefully plan ahead (also together with your mentor), when you best start with the Literature Seminar, so that you can focus on your research towards the end of your studies.